som-shahlab/TrialProbe/README.md

 This codebase consists of two components which correspond to two folders, extraction and analysis.

-*extraction* is Python and Julia code for extracting, cleaning, and preprocessing ClinicalTrials.gov data into a simple JSON format, reference_set.txt
+*create_reference_set* is Python and Julia code for extracting, cleaning, and preprocessing ClinicalTrials.gov data into a simple JSON format, reference_set.txt

-*analysis* is Python code for analyzing non-experimental methods using reference_set.txt from the *extraction* pipeline.
+To encourage ease of use, an example reference_set.txt from that pipeline can be found in this folder.

-To encourage ease of use, we have also stored the output of the *extraction* pipeline within this folder as reference_set.txt so users can avoid reprocessing ClinicalTrials.gov in order to analyze a new method.
+*analyze_methods* is Python code for analyzing non-experimental methods using reference_set.txt from the *create_refererence_set* pipeline.

-The recommended entry point for new users is analyis/plot.ipynb, as it illustrates how to use this reference set to compute concordance.
+The recommended entry point for new users is analyze_methods/plot.ipynb, as it illustrates how to use this reference set to compute concordance.